meteor/meteor/content/react.md

 });
 ```

-In general routing with React Router in Meteor follows generally the [same principles](routing.html) as using Flow Router, however you'll need to follow some of the idioms outlined in the [documentation](https://github.com/reactjs/react-router/blob/latest/docs/Introduction.md).
+When using React Router in Meteor, you can follow roughly the [same principles](routing.html) as when using Flow Router, but you should also consider the idioms outlined in React Router's own  [documentation](https://github.com/reactjs/react-router/blob/latest/docs/Introduction.md).

 These include some notable differences like:
- - React Router leads you to couple your URL design and layout heirarchy in the router definition.
-Flow Router is more flexible although it can involve much more boilerplate as a result.
+ - React Router encourages you to couple your URL design and layout hierarchy in the route definition.
+Flow Router is more flexible, although it can involve much more boilerplate as a result.
- - React Router embraces React idioms like the use of [context](https://facebook.github.io/react/docs/context.html), although you can also explicitly pass your FlowRouter instance around in context if you'd like (in fact this is probably the best thing to do).
+ - React Router embraces React-specific functionality like the use of [context](https://facebook.github.io/react/docs/context.html), although you can also explicitly pass your FlowRouter instance around in context if you'd like (in fact this is probably the best thing to do).

 <h2 id="meteor-and-react">Meteor and React</h2>